yesodweb/yesodweb.com-content/blog/2014/02/why-i-dont-follow-pvp.md

 The other related issue is mostly-stable packages.
 The PVP draws no distinction between a package like `bytestring`, which is highly stable, and experimental packages.
-For an experimental package (e.g., the early versions of conduit), there's a lot more logic to including upper bounds, as the numbers game I describe above is skewed.
+For an experimental package, there's a lot more logic to including upper bounds, as the numbers game I describe above is skewed.
 But consider the code below: